LostBeard/SpawnDev.BlazorJS/README.md

 Firefox WebWorkers note:
 Firefox does not support dynamic modules in workers, which originally made BlazorJS.WebWorkers fail in that browser.
-I wrote code that changes the scripts on the fly before they are loaded to workaround this limitation until Firefox finishes worker module integration.
-It is possible some other browsers may have this issue.
+The web worker script now tries to detect this and changes the blazor wasm scripts before they are loaded to workaround this limitation.
+It is possible some other browsers may have this issue but may not be detected properly.

 Issues can be reported [here](https://github.com/LostBeard/SpawnDev.BlazorJS/issues) on GitHub.